CodeMonkey1100001001/SimpleGCodeSenderPython/README.md

 # SimpleGCodeSenderPython
 A simple python G-Code sender for command line.
 Setup for working with Marlin.
 I am using a polar plotter.

+The program waits to see "ok\n" from the marlin board before sending the next line.

 -----

 Example Usage: